Cherokee is the gateway to the Great Smoky Mountains National Park

 Cherokee is located in North Carolina south of the Great Smoky Mountains in the Oconcluftee River Valley.
 Cherokee is the gateway to both the Great Smoky

 Mountains National Park and the Blue Ridge Parkway.
 It is the headquarters for the Eastern Band of Cherokee Indians.
-Cherokee is a tourist-oriented town due to its close proximity to the Great Smoky Mountains National Park, the Blue Ridge Parkway, and the casino- Harrah’s Cherokee Casino which opened in 1995.
+The town is a tourist-oriented town due to its close proximity to the Great Smoky Mountains National Park, the Blue Ridge Parkway, and the casino- Harrah’s Cherokee Casino which opened in 1995.

-Once Cherokee was mainly a town of manufacturing and textile plants along with the tourism to the Great Smoky Mountains National Park.
+Once it was mainly a town of manufacturing and textile plants along with the tourism to the Great Smoky Mountains National Park.
 Now Cherokee and Harrah’s Cherokee Casino attracts close to 4 million tourist.
 Many visitors travel to Cherokee due to the town’s close proximity to the Great Smoky Mountains National Park and for the casino.

-Other popular attractions in Cherokee are: Mingo Falls, Museum of the Cherokee Indians, Oconaluftee Visitor Center at the south entrance of the Great Smoky Mountains National Park, Cherokee Indian Reservation, Oconaluftee Indian Village, the outdoor drama Unto These Hills, and the Qualla Arts and Crafts Center.
+Other popular attractions are: Mingo Falls, Museum of the Cherokee Indians, Oconaluftee Visitor Center at the south entrance of the Great Smoky Mountains National Park, Cherokee Indian Reservation, Oconaluftee Indian Village, the outdoor drama Unto These Hills, and the Qualla Arts and Crafts Center.

 ● At the Museum of the Cherokee Indian you can experience the 11,000 year old Cherokee story through priceless ancient artifacts, computer generated imagery, artwork, life-sized figures, dioramas, and more.
 The museum is located at 589 Tsali Blvd., Cherokee, NC. at the intersection of Tsali Blvd. and Drama Road.